angelhidkan/Biopharma-Manufacturing-Analytics/Readme.md

 # Biopharmaceutical Manufacturing Analytics

-A data analytics project that uses Python and Power BI to analyse simulated biopharmaceutical manufacturing batch data.
+This project is a data analysis that uses Python and Power BI to analyse simulated biopharmaceutical manufacturing batch data.

 The project evaluates production yield, process conditions and quality-control results through a reproducible workflow and an interactive Power BI dashboard.